tw93/Pake/README.md

     <a href="https://github.com/tw93/Pake/issues?q=is%3Aissue+is%3Aclosed" target="_blank">
     <img alt="GitHub closed issues" src="https://img.shields.io/github/issues-closed/tw93/Pake.svg?style=flat-square"></a>
 </div>
-<div align="left">A simple way to package a web page to desktop application, support Mac / Windows / Linux.
-App download、<a href="#Command line packing">command line packaging</a>、<a href="#Development">custom development</a> can be found in the following document.
+<div align="left">A simple way to package a web page to desktop application, support Mac / Windows / Linux.<br>App download、<a href="#Command line packing">command line packaging</a>、<a href="#Development">custom development</a> can be found in the following document.
 Welcome to <a href=https://github.com/tw93/Pake/discussions>Discussions</a> to see if there have anything you're interesting.</div>

 ## Features